nsaoirse/FOAMySees/README.md

 # FOAMySees development Version
 This version uses preCICE v3 for additional functionality and stability.
+Code changes include minor bug-fixes due to the port from preCICE v2 to v3.
+Tested on Ubuntu 24

 Preliminary attempts at constructing a dockerized container of all required libraries are in progress...